-Avoiding the “school to prison pipeline” requires acknolwedging and addressing the causal relationship between unmet special-education needs and court involvement.
-Many of the clinic's clients are children who are entitled to Regional Center services, social security relief, or Individualized Education Plans that the school system has failed to provide.
-At the Youth Justice Education Clinic, law students under the supervision of an education attorney represent these clients in due process hearings, disciplinary hearings, and IEP assessments in order to advocate for their legal entitlements.
+Avoiding the “school to prison pipeline” requires acknowledging and addressing the causal relationship between unmet special-education needs and court involvement.
+Many of the YJEC clients are children who are entitled to Regional Center services, social security relief, or Individualized Education Plans that the school system has failed to provide appropriately or not at all.
+Through YJEC, law students under the supervision of an education attorney represent these clients in due process hearings, disciplinary hearings, and IEP meetings in order to advocate for their legal entitlements.
 By addressing the special education needs of these children, the Center increases their chances for a lasting positive outcome.
 YJEC students also work on school discipline and regional center issues for clients.

 YJEC Course Information

-The Youth Justice Education Clinic is a year-long, eight-unit course, comprised of a four-unit course and a four-unit clinic.
+YJEC is a year-long, eight-unit course, comprised of a four-unit course and a four-unit clinic.
 During each of the Fall and Spring terms, students will earn two units for their participation in the course and two clinical units.
 In the Fall, the course will focus on acquiring a knowledge base in special education law and developing lawyering skills.
 In the Spring, the course will explore current topics in education law and policy with a particular focus on issues that affect youth involved in the juvenile justice system.

 Because the course is a year long, and the substantive classes are interwoven with casework, students must complete the year to receive credit for the class.
 Students must complete 56 hours of work for every clinical unit awarded.
 Students should have sufficient flexibility in their schedules to meet the demands of their casework.
 This includes some availability during business hours to make and receive phone calls, review and send correspondence, and attend school meetings.